luishann/sk.in/minutes.md

 + Entry class needs to have its own description that will be measurable.
 + Sebastian will create a sample server in Spark hosted on heroku.
 This server should have sample API calls to the java backend.
 + All tasks have been assigned to each person evenly and we plan to start testing in 5 days when we have implemented it.
++ Implementing Slack channels in order to make our communications smoother as we develop the system and we will need different layers.
++ The SCRUM master for this week will be Sebastian.

 ## Major Review Meeting October 25

 Secratary: Anisha Rohra